moroz/hatarake/app/views/pages/tos.en.html.md

 1. Every User and Service Recipient is entitled to expect the Service Provider to protect their privacy.

 2. The administrator of the personal data submitted by the Users and Service Providers through the Website is the company InJobs.pl Sp. z o.o., whose headquarters is ul.
 Sobczyńskiego 2c, Mrągowo, Poland.
 The administrator of personal data is responsible for protecting the personal data in accordance with the Personal Data Protection Act.
-The personal data of the Users and Service Recipients is processed for purposes of providing the Services, described in this document.
+The personal data of the Users and Service Recipients is processed for purposes of the provision of the Services described in this document.
 The subject of the data is entitled to access their data and correct them.
 Submitting the data is required by the provisions of the Electronic Service Provision Act as of 18th July 2002, (consolidated text: Journal of Laws 2014, item 1182,) and is necessary for the realisation of the agreement.

-3. Every User who creates an Account and every Service Recipient who uses the job application service agrees to the processing of their data by InJobs.pl Sp. z o.o. and to making their their data available to ##subjects## within and outside the boundaries of the ##European Obszar Gospodarczy##, for purposes of ##job search## and recruitment, both presently and in the future.
+3. Every User who creates an Account and every Service Recipient who uses the job application service agrees to the processing of their data by InJobs.pl Sp. z o.o. and to making their their data available to entities within and outside the boundaries of the European Economic Area, for purposes of job search and recruitment, both presently and in the future.
 The Users and Service Recipients have been informed that submitting their data is voluntary, but is necessary to use the Website [www.injobs.pl](https://www.injobs.pl).
 A User or Service Recipient can lodge a notice of objection in writing against further processing of their data at any time.

 4. The Service Provider has the right to process the personal data of Users and Service Recipients who have submitted their data and agreed to its processing, for purposes of marketing the Provider's own services, in accordance with the law in force.

-5. The administrator of personal data can entrust the processing of personal data to other subject on the basis of a written agreement, concluded in accordance with the Personal Data Protection Act as of 29th August 1997, consolidated text: Journal of Laws 2014, item 1182.
+5. The administrator of personal data can entrust the processing of personal data to other subject on the basis of a written agreement, concluded in compliance with the Personal Data Protection Act as of 29th August 1997, consolidated text: Journal of Laws 2014, item 1182.

 6. The administrator of personal data can share the data of a User or Service Recipient with his partners, with the User's or Service Recipient's prior consent, for purposes of telephonic or email contact.
 The shared data may be processed for marketing purposes.
 The User or Service Recipient has been informed that submitting their personal data is voluntary, and that they can lodge a notice of objection in writing against further processing of their data at any time.

 7. The administrator of personal data can share the data of a User or Service Recipient with other employers, customers of the Website, who search for employers by means of the Website, with the User's or Service Recipient's prior consent.
 This consent is given separately in the processes of applying for a job and creating a Service Recipient Account.
 The User or Service Recipient has been informed that submitting their personal data is voluntary, and that they can lodge a notice of objection in writing against further processing of their data at any time.

 8. The Service Provider processes the personal data of a User or Service Recipient that are necessary for him to conclude, shape, change, or terminate the Service Agreement, and only for the purposes of the correct provision of Services, defined by this document, in accordance with the Electronic Service Provision Act as of 18th July 2002 (consolidated text: Journal of Laws 2002, No. 144, item 1204, as amended.)
-The personal data of a User or Service Recipient are processed in compliance with the safety rules set by the Personal Data Protection Act as of 29th August 1997, consolidated text: Journal of Laws 2014, item 1182.
+The personal data of a User or Service Recipient is processed in compliance with the safety rules set by the Personal Data Protection Act as of 29th August 1997, consolidated text: Journal of Laws 2014, item 1182.

 9. The Service Provider can protect all personal data published on the Website [www.injobs.pl](https://www.injobs.pl).
 The set of personal data may vary depending on the service being provided.